 - moisture distribution for food production

-Environmental geophysicists use the many of the same tools and techniques used to explore for energy resources, or to study earth’s deep interior.
-Although the physics of the shallow earth are the same as the deep earth, certain mechanisms are more dominant in the near surface environment which add complexity and often make shallow investigations more challenging.
+Environmental geophysicists use many of the same tools and techniques used to explore for energy resources or to study Earth’s deep interior.
+Although the physics of the shallow Earth are the same as the deep Earth, certain mechanisms are more dominant in the near surface environment which add complexity and often make shallow investigations more challenging.

 Environmental geophysics provides great potential for significant impact on society because it is necessarily concerned with human/Earth interactions.
 The discipline requires strong technical skills, and it is important to understand policy, community risk tolerance and assessment, and to be keenly aware of ethical considerations when conducting projects.
 Environmental geophysics practices are often used to support humanitarian efforts.